Access for All

 Council provides access to beach and all-terrain wheelchairs so people with a disability can enjoy our beaches, oceans and trails.
 Please note the Wanderer (usually located in Cowes) is unavailable until further notice.

-Designated Accessible Disabled Car Parks (rev Nov 2020)
+- Designated Accessible Disabled Car Parks Information Sheet (revised Nov 2020)

 Changing Places are fully accessible public toilets with additional features and equipment to meet the needs of people with severe or profound disabilities.